-Kerri Liles, Visalia campus Dean of Student Services Jaimi Paschal, Bakersfield campus Dean of Student Services Jerald Franksen, Fresno Dean of Student Services Jack Macfarlane, Aviation Campus Director Lindsay Fotia, Rancho Cucamonga Dean of Student Services Nakysha Cummings, Online Dean of Student Services Alyssa Bahr, Modesto Dean of Student Services Amy Jones, Rancho Cordova Dean of Student Services Ronnie Perez, Hanford Dean of Student Services Paromita Nag, Hesperia Dean of Student Services Robyn Whiles, Temecula Campus Director shall administer the program for adjustments or accommodations under the direction of the Campus Director with the approval of the SJVC Vice President of Administration.
-The office of the Dean of Student Services serves as the Disability Resources Department.
+The Dean of Student Services shall administer the program for adjustments or accommodations under the direction of the Campus Director with the approval of the College's Vice-President of Administration.
+The office of the Dean of Student Services serves as the College's Disability Resources Department.
 While the College will strive to accommodate students as fully as possible, reasonable adjustments or accommodations do not include measures which fundamentally alter the academic program of the College or which place an undue financial burden on the College.

 This policy applies only to student disability accommodation issues in the academic program context.
-With respect to students employed by the College, and accommodations in the work context, please refer to the SIVC employee handbook.
+With respect to students employed by the College, and accommodations in the work context, please refer to the College's employee handbook.